Inguinal Hernia in Children

 In some cases, the part of intestine that pushes through a hernia may become stuck.
 It is no longer reducible.
 This means it can’t be gently pushed back into the belly.
 When this happens, that part of the intestine may not get enough blood.
 A good blood supply is needed for the intestine to be healthy and to work the right way.

-Although girls don’t have testicles, they do have an inguinal canal.
+Girls don’t have testicles.
+But they do have an inguinal canal.
 So they can also have hernias in the groin.